ysncvk/ic-bot-wallet/README.md

 [IC Bot Wallet](https://t.me/icp_trade_bot)

 Click the link above to access the IC Bot Wallet on Telegram.
-After accessing the bot create a wallet with one click than experience the seamless and secure way to manage your ICP tokens directly within the Telegram app.
+After accessing the bot, create a wallet with just one click, then experience the seamless and secure way to manage your ICP tokens directly within the Telegram app.
 The bot provides an intuitive interface and a range of features designed to make ICP transactions effortless.

 ## A Brief Overview of the Internet Computer Protocol